Hurricane Response Marine Debris Removal Fund 2024 Request for Proposals

 • All projects must take place within the United States or territories jurisdiction or their respective waterways within the geographic focus areas.

-The Hurricane Response Marine Debris Removal Fund will award approximately $10 million in grants in 2020.
+The Hurricane Response Marine Debris Removal Fund will award up to $6 million in grants in 2024.
 While there is no minimum or maximum expected award amount, funding request amounts should be appropriate relative to the overall scale and impact of the project.
-Please contact Michelle Pico pico@nfwf.org with any questions about funding request amounts.
+Please contact Michelle Pico (pico@nfwf.org) with any questions about funding request amounts.

-Project Period: All project dollars, NFWF award request and matching funds, must be secured and expended within the period of performance.
+Project Period: All project dollars, including NFWF award request and matching funds, must be secured and expended within the period of performance.
 The period of performance is the period of time in which all activities in the proposed scope of work occur and is defined by the start and end dates selected in the application.
-Projects should be able to be completed within 3 years of the start of the grant.
-Grants under this program cannot start prior to November 1, 2019 and should end no later than December 30, 2023.
+Projects should be able to be completed within three years of the start of the grant.
+Grants under this program cannot start prior to September 1, 2024, and should end no later than December 30, 2028.

-Federal leverage: Applicants are encouraged to describe federal partner contributions as well in the proposal narrative.
-These contributions will not count toward the non-federal match described above, but will help in understanding the amount of resources and partners contributing to the overall project.
+Federal Leverage: Applicants are encouraged to describe federal partner contributions in the proposal narrative.
+These contributions will help in understanding the amount of resources and partners contributing to the overall project.

 All proposals will be screened for relevance, accuracy, completeness and compliance with NFWF and funding source policies.
 Proposals will then be evaluated based on the extent to which they meet the following criteria.